swapys7/OS-Proj_1/README.md

 §1.1 Getting Started
 -
-*Here's what it looks like Project 1 will entail:*
+*Here is what it looks like Project 1 will entail:*

 1. Modify Base Kernel in threads/
 2. Modify Timer implementation in devices/